 - Vivian Tseng, President, Foundation for Child Development

 A conversation featuring local perspectives on designing an evidence-based education ecosystem.
-Panelists Jerry White and Chris Jones will discuss the mindset, culture, staffing, and development needed to create an education system where the identification, use, and generation of evidence in teaching and learning is “business as usual.”
+Panelist Chris Jones discussed the mindset, culture, staffing, and development needed to create an education system where the identification, use, and generation of evidence in teaching and learning is “business as usual.”

 Panelists